kekse1/v3/README.md

 Synchronized seconds, so many clocks (e.g.) will tick at the same time (so within a 1000ms threshold).
 You can manage multiple timing elements, with some 'modulo'-argument to switch, e.g., every (%60) seconds. etc.

+#### math.js / math.unit.js
+Got some nice functions in here.

+The 'math.unit.js' is for converting/parsing/rendering/.. file sizes or time durations, etc. It can convert size strings (MiB, mb, ..) to their byte count, or such to any size/unit (automatically recognized or manually defined).
+It can create a table{} of both, absolute and relative parts of such numbers (like system/radix conversion), or render some times to a string/text form, or bring them to a table{} form of absolute and/or relative [ day{,s}, month{,s}, minute{,s}, ... ].

+Is being improved from time to time.

+#### geo.js
+:)~

+#### levenshtein.js
+;)~

 ## Documentation...
 It's too bad, but I didn't take care of neither a real documentation nor good comments in the code, but if you want to use all this at your own site (..really? ^_^), feel free to comment or extend it for yourself - I'd be happy about your commits here! :)~

+For now I'm trying, just a lil' bit, to explain everything a bit here in this 'README.md' markdown document.. ^_^

 ## Configuration
 A bit is still in a 'config.json' file, but the most parts are already integrated as "Custom CSS Properties" (which I'm accessing